payolapayments/payola/README.md

 [![Gem Version](https://badge.fury.io/rb/payola-payments.svg)](http://badge.fury.io/rb/payola-payments) [![CircleCI](https://circleci.com/gh/peterkeen/payola.svg?style=shield)](https://circleci.com/gh/peterkeen/payola) [![Dependency Status](https://gemnasium.com/peterkeen/payola.svg)](https://gemnasium.com/peterkeen/payola)

-One-off and subscription payments for your Rails application.
+Single and subscription payments with Stripe for your Rails application.

 *Note: this whole thing should be treated as alpha-level, at best.
 It's based on currently-running code but it hasn't had the same level of testing yet.*

+## What does this do?

+Payla is a drop-in Rails engine that lets you sell one or more products by just including a concern into your models.
+It includes:

+* A customizable, embedable credit card form
+* Asynchronous payments, usable with any background processing system
+* Full webhook integration
+* Receipt emails
+* Easy extension hooks for adding your own functionality

 ## Installation